prpole/dissertation/chapter1/article/hland_article.md

 less attention than the perceived benefits.
 Nor does couching this process in the management of other species, ethically dubious in its own right, redeem it.
-One need only remember that Francis Galton’s original case for eugenics is built from a foundation of different sects of humanity (racial or otherwise) with different species in a zoo to see how easily the management of non-human species can bleed dangerously into the management of human Others.
-Finally, the men discover that women, the rational managers of this ecological and social system, were only able to come to power---only able to experience the birth of their all-female race---after quelling a slave uprising that killed the free men of the pre-Herland nation, the free women killing in turn all the formerly enslaved men (though they do appear to have welcomed the formerly enslaved women who remained to at least some extent).
+One need only remember that Francis Galton’s original case for eugenics is built on a comparison of different sects of humanity (racial or otherwise) to different species in a zoo to see how easily the management of non-human species can bleed dangerously into the management of human Others.
+It is perhaps no coincidence that the men discover that women, the rational managers of this ecological and social system, were only able to come to power---only able to experience the birth of their all-female race---after quelling a slave uprising.
 Backgrounding human actions in submerged historical narratives and the seemingly agentless transformation of physical space let Herlanders off the hook for, as Benjamin might have it, the barbarism that undergirds their civilization.

-And yet, though Gilman’s support of eugenic intervention is irredeemable, it is also not the whole or even the primary story in *Herland*’s conception of guided change in the social ecology.
-The process by which their social ecology is transformed has much more to do with the alteration of physical and social structures to repair what Marx called the “metabolic rift” in the energetic and material circulation between town and country.[^41] Reform of the physical environment preoccupied Gilman’s work well before *Herland*, cutting through her domestic reform activism as well as her theoretical writing, but these earlier explorations of the topic focused less on the natural environment than the built environment.
-Throughout her career, she sharply criticized the relegation of women to the domestic sphere and the exploitation inherent in domestic labor;[^42] among the most programmatic of the results was her campaign for the kitchenless household, that is, a change in physical structures that she hoped would change something fundamental to human society.
-In *Women and Economics*, she argues that “change in the economic position of woman from dependence to independence must bring with it a rearrangement of these home interests and industries.”[@gilman_women_1966 224] Thus, she lays out a vision of “apartments…without kitchens” except those “belonging to the house from which meals could be served to the families in their rooms or in a common dining-room” in larger domiciles, hoping thereby to liberate the “hundreds of thousands of women in New York City alone who are wage-earners, and who also have families.”[^44] Objecting to the cultural backgrounding of women’s domestic labor, she brings the sites of their labor into the foreground---the precise opposite of what she would do in *Herland*.
-But in both cases, economic and social change begins with alteration of the physical environment.
+And yet, though Gilman’s support of eugenics is irredeemable, it is also not the whole or even the primary story.
+The process by which Herland's social ecology is transformed has much more to do with the alteration of physical and social structures to repair what Marx called the “metabolic rift” in the energetic and material circulation between town and country.[^41] Reform of the physical environment (albeit mostly the built environment) preoccupied Gilman’s work well before *Herland*, cutting through her domestic reform activism as well as her theoretical writing.
+Throughout her career, she sharply criticized the relegation of women to the domestic sphere and the exploitation inherent in domestic labor;[^42] among the most programmatic of the results was her campaigning for the kitchenless household, a change in physical structures that she hoped would change something historically central to human society.[^44] In *Herland*, a coevolutionary system, the change cuts both ways.
+Taking pains to point out, via Jeff, that the entire world is a home, she scatters eating-houses throughout the landscape that replace kitchens.[@gilman_herland_2012 144] But now, this centralization of food production has a positive ecological effect coextensive with its economic significance: it contributes to the “perfect scheme of refeeding the soil with all that came out of it” in which "the scraps and leavings of their food, plant waste from lumber work or textile industry, all the solid matter from the sewage, properly treated and combined---everything which came from the earth went back to it.”[@gilman_herland_2012 104] Herland’s communal kitchens fertilize the soil while eliminating the need for private domestic labor, as such labor is incorporated into the ecology and the economy at once.

-Though the relationship of foreground to background is reversed, in *Herland* Gilman’s meditations on kitchenless households combine with her Wardian evolutionary theory to form a system in which the constant transformations that define human inhabitation of space consciously feed into a self- and environment-forming feedback loop.
-Domestic reform easily becomes environmental reform because the country itself becomes one big home.
-As Jeff, the eventual male Herlander, puts it in response to Terry’s complaints that “There isn’t a home in the whole pitiful place”: “There isn’t anything else [than home], and you know it.”
-Descriptions of the physical infrastructure contain many passages that could be taken right from a kitchenless household pamphlet, as when Van explains that for “food we either went to any convenient eating-house, ordered a meal brought in, or took it with us to the woods, always and equally good.”[@gilman_herland_2012 144] In this context, unlike in the more purely social texts like *Women and Economics*, the ramifications of such a change are not limited to a bounded realm of humanity.
-By bringing consumption into the larger, self-sustaining system of Herland as a whole and making cooking and eating a public activity, these communal eating-houses also reduce material waste and make it possible to manage entirely the waste that *is* produced.
-Centralization makes it possible to incorporate food production into their “perfect scheme of refeeding the soil with all that came out of it”: “All the scraps and leavings of their food, plant waste from lumber work or textile industry, all the solid matter from the sewage, properly treated and combined---everything which came from the earth went back to it.”[@gilman_herland_2012 104] Herland’s communal kitchens would thus fertilize the soil while eliminating the need for private domestic labor, as such labor is incorporated into the ecology and the economy at once.

-It is a shift that has defining ecological benefits, as the industrial economy of “Ourland” (what Gilman would call the world beyond Herland in the novel's the sequel) is replaced by an encompassing domestic one in Herland, focused on sustenance of human and environment alike as well as their increasing codependence.
+It is a shift that has defining ecological benefits, as the industrial economy of twentieth-century America is replaced by an encompassing domestic one in Herland, focused on sustenance of human and environment alike as well as their increasing codependence.
 It is difficult to separate taking care of oneself from taking care of one’s environment when the natural